JacobCrabill/zigdown/README.md

-Zigdown, inspired by [Glow](https://github.com/charmbracelet/glow) and [mdcat](https://github.com/swsnr/mdcat), is a tool to parse and render Markdown-like content to the terminal or to HTML.
+Zigdown, inspired by [Glow](https://github.com/charmbracelet/glow) and [mdcat](https://github.com/swsnr/mdcat), is a tool to parse and render Markdown-like content to the terminal, to HTML, or inside Neovim.
 It can also serve up a directory of files to your browser like a psuedo-static web site, or present a set of files interactively as an in-terminal slide show.

-This will likely forever be a WIP, but it currently supports the the most common features of simple Markdown files.

 > [!WARNING]
 > This is not a CommonMark-compliant Markdown parser, nor will it ever be one!